-Jaron Nurse Tells about selling drugs to changing his life and doing Positive Music with the hopes of changing the world.
+Jaron Nurse from the Caribbean, talks about selling drugs to changing his life and doing Positive Music with the hopes of changing the world.

 Jaron has survived the rough circumstances of his life, when his biological father fell victim to substance abuse and would abuse his biological mother hence the reason for his adoption…closer to home in 2005 his father Terrence Thomas suffered a terrible stroke, causing Jaron to miss out on school so he could help his mother run the family business of a minimart.

 Jaron began penning songs in his mind and recording them using his webcam and instrumentals from Youtube.
 He often sang about the issues of life, one of the most difficult songs he wrote was called “lick down” for his friend Lyndon, who was robbed and murdered at Movie Towne.

 With the increase of violence in his community, Jaron has a mandate to change the lives of young people by sharing his testimony through music.
 Jaron, whose name mean “he will cry out” is one young man crying out to God with songs as “Carenage”, “More love in Carenage” and “Good things can come from Carenage.”

 In 2014 he was awarded the Councillor’s Award from Diego Martin Regional Corporation for his involvement and contributions to his community.
 Touring with Pastor Terrence Baynes throughout the Caribbean Islands of St. Lucia, Dominica, Grenada, Guyana, Antigua, and Barbuda, and Jamaica.